Zenon: The Zequel: Plot

-Zenon Kar is 15 now and none the wiser about the dangers of meddling.
+The year is 2051, for which Zenon Kar is 15 now, and none the wiser about the dangers of meddling.
 When she shows Nebula a new game and how to play it, she inadvertently empties out Commander Plank's office and is assigned work detail in the Alien Patrol lab.
 It is also revealed that Greg broke up with her.
 The space station is now under command of the military and General Hammond is assigned to command the station.
 He assigns Zenon to look after his daughter who turns out to be her old nemesis, Margie, who's demanding and threatens to have her dad kick Zenon and her family off the space station if Zenon doesn't obey her.

 Zenon sneaks down to Earth after getting a message from aliens that seem to want to meet with Proto Zoa.
 Margie sneaks down to Earth as well, making it look like Zenon forced her to come along.
 With the help of Aunt Judy, the girls track down Proto Zoa, who has become a recluse after feeling he has passed the apex of his career due to his space concert, and convince him to join them.
 With Margie, Aunt Judy, Nebula, Orion the Alien Patrol lab guy, Proto Zoa, and her mother, Zenon goes to meet with the aliens near the Moon.
 However, their ship runs out of fuel and they nearly crash to their deaths on the Moon, but the aliens show up and rescue them.
 After Zenon meets the aliens on the Moon, they turn out to be friendly and, communicating with Zenon telepathically, reveal that they have been lost in space for three years and need the ship's navigation charts to get home, thinking it impolite to just take them.

 After getting the charts, they then tow the ship back to the space station, where General Hammond refuses to relent, correctly pointing out that the space station is too dangerous to live on due to the extensive damage from the sabotage.
 Margie stands up to him for once, but it isn't enough until the aliens return.
 They push the space station back into orbit and return the previously decommissioned sections as a thank-you gift for helping them.
 With the space station saved, Commander Plank and General Hammond agree to share command.
 Plank and Aunt Judy get married at a wedding at which Proto Zoa plays, dedicating his new song to Zenon for his having been revitalized by the whole experience.
 It's also realized that the aliens were actually trying to communicate with Zenon, not Proto Zoa, and they're using the transmission of his old concert to do so.
 Margie convinces her father to let her stay and she and Zenon become friends while Zenon gets a possible love interest in Orion.